 - Are the panes single or double-glazed?

-- Do the window frames show any sign of damage or rot?
+- Do the frames show visible rot, peeling, or other structural damage?

-If you’re buying a home with old windows and looking to replace them yourself, you’re liable for the costs, which can significantly add to your renovation expenses.
+If you buy a home with old windows and are looking to replace them yourself, you’ll likely be responsible for replacement costs.
 If you decide to take on this home improvement project after purchasing the home, you’ll need to account for the costs of replacing the windows and the property’s current price.

 Ensure you’re buying below market value if you must incur the cost of replacing the windows.